 Open from Marysville to the Beeches.
 Keppel Falls, Taggerty Cascades and Beeches Picnic Ground now accessible.

-Closed between the Beeches and Mt Margaret Road.
-Phantom Falls is also still closed at this stage.
+Closed between the Beeches and Upper Taggerty Road.
+Phantom Falls is still closed at this stage.

-The Yea Wetlands, a significant tourist destination for Yea and an important asset for our local community, was significantly impacted by the October 2022 flood event, with a number of fallen trees and damage to infrastructure including paths and boardwalks.
+The Yea Wetlands, a significant tourist destination for Yea and an important asset for our local community, was significantly impacted by the October 2022 flood event.

 Breakaway Bridge suffered significant damage during the October 2022 Floods and remains closed (however access is available to properties and businesses on either side of the Bridge, including Twin Rivers Caravan Park and Rennies at Acheron).